Springsure: Education

+There is no secondary education for Years 11 and 12 in Springsure.
+The nearest government school offering secondary education for these years is in Emerald, but it might be out of range for a daily commute in which case distance education and boarding school are alternatives.

 Facilities

-Facilities at Springsure include the airport, a caravan park, hospital, motocross track, police station, service station and showground.

 The Central Highlands Regional Council operate a public library in Springsure at 27 Eclipse Street.

 The Springsure branch of the Queensland Country Women's Association has its rooms at 27 Eclipse Street.